-Actually, I really wanted to go to the Ile d’Orleans for a visit.
-It is a rich part of Quebec’s history, with some of the first French colonizing happening here.
-The first settlers were granted land for the specific purpose of growing crops, each different farm designated for different crops, and the farms have been passed down from generation to generation.
-Many of the French Canadians can trace their ancestry back to these first settlers, and the island has earned the title the Birthplace of New France, and Cradle of America.
+Ile d’Orleans is a rich part of Quebec’s history, with some of the first french colonizing happening on this island.
+So the food isn’t the only reason to visit – all my fellow history-lovers could really get into learning about the island, too.
+The first settlers were granted land for the specific purpose of growing crops, each different farm designated for different crops.
+These farms have been passed down from generation to generation, and many of the French Canadians can trace their ancestry back to these first settlers.
+Because of this, the island has earned the title of the Birthplace of New France and Cradle of America.

 The farm plots designated so early in its history still exist today, with one road that encircles the island, and three roads that cross from one side to the other.
 Two of these roads that cross the island are closed during the winter, because the snowfall makes them too hazardous.

-I wanted to see this island for myself, but wasn’t so sure I wanted to rent a car and blindly drive around, hoping to find good tasting spots.
+I wanted to see this island for myself, but wasn’t so sure I wanted to rent a car and drive around just hoping to find good tasting spots.
 SO… enter Quebec Food Tour, the Taste Trail.
 The Taste Trail tour took a 21 passenger bus, and visited 5 different stops for tasting, while our driver, Jaak, taught us about the history of the island.

-Our second stop was Vignoble du Mitan, a winery.
+My first foray into the world of Quebec City wineries (at least as close to Quebec City as I could get!) was Vignoble du Mitan.
 Planting grapes in 1998, Vignoble opened its doors in 2007.
 The wines were generally on the sweeter end of things.

 The specialty was ice wine.
 The grapes are harvested during December and January, while the grapes are frozen.
 Pressed while still frozen, a smaller amount of concentrated grape juice is obtained.
 The resulting wine has a taste of a white port wine.
 In my mind, I could imagine drizzling it over vanilla bean ice cream would be amazing!